Ceudan/Coden_Portfolio/README.md

 \
 Skills Learned: computer vision libraries, image processing, deep-learning, generating custom train data

-# Project 3: Predicting Student Question Performance
+# Predicting Student Question Performance
 [Article Link](https://github.com/Ceudan/Predicting-Student-Question-Performance)

 Led a team of 3 to write an ensemble machine learning model with bagging to predict a student's performance on diagnostic questions.
 Our ensemble combined 3 distinct algorithms.
 Motivation was a course project.